fbroom/Books/dune.md

 * The Baron appoints Nefud as his next captain of the guard
 * A Sardaukar bashar comes in to see the Duke’s body.
 He says that the Emperor ordered him to make sure the Duke dies a pain free death.
 The Baron is afraid that the Emperor would think less of him
 * The Baron leaves for his room them.
 He demands food and young fellow with lovely eyes the one that looked like Paul Atreides!

+###Chapter 22:
+* Now we're back to Jessica and Paul sitting in the tent waiting for Duncan to come to them
+* Paul points out to Jessica that the Guild are actually getting paid by the Fremen to protect the hidden desert mysteries.
+The Fremen are actually the power of this desert
+* Paul tells his mom that he knows that he gave birth to him because she wanted a Kwisatz Haderach and that he isn't what she wants.
+He is something different
+* Paul also tells his mom about the message from his dad and how he always trusted her
+* Jesssica reads the Fremen/desert book (I forgot its name) and thinks that the style is influenced by the Bene Gesserit
+* Paul has one of those dreams and he panics and tells his mom about it.
+He seems them getting rescued/protected by the Fremen and that he will be called Muad'Dib.
+He sees that they are actually Harkonnens!!! and that Jessica is actually the Baron's daughter!!!!!
+He also realizes that the Spice is poison you breathe it, eat it and it's in everything and once you take it in, you can't live without it

+##Book 2
+###Chapter 23:
+* Since there Duncan didn't return by the night, Paul decides that they have to leave otherwise the Harkonen will find them
+* They notice the Harkonnens bombing anything that moves and they turn to the rocks to hide.
+An ornithopter lands where they are

+###Chapter 24:
+* We are back to Hawat who was away in the city when the attack happened.
+He is now with the Fremen who told them about the attack
+* Gurney is safe as well with the smugglers
+* He still thinks that Jessica caused of all of this misery
+* The Fremen asked Hawat about the large weapons the Harkonnens used because Kynes Leit wants to know??
+* Hawat is impressed that the Fremen were taking down the Sardaukar (who were dresssed up as Harkonnens because the Empreror does want it to be known that he fights against the Great House???)
+* An Arkie man dies and Hawat is informed.
+The Fremen wants to take the water from his body and Hawat's men get upset.
+The Fremen say that this is how they treat their dead, the bond of water.
+Hawat asks the men to respect that tradition
+* A clash takes over between the Fremen and the sardaukar where the Fremen easily take over and Hawat is impressed again.
+I guess the Fremen can take 'thopters down as well
+* Another carrier comes along but much bigger, they take them down this time and Hawat falls down

+###Chapter 25:
+* We're back with Paul.
+It turns out the 'thopter is actually Duncan's.
+Kynes is with Duncan too
+* They bring Jessica and Paul to a station nearby and Paul has this long talk with Kynes
+* Paul gives Kynes a whole plan of what he intends to.
+First the Sardaukar are helping the Harkonnens so now he will blackmail the Emperor saying that will tell the Great Houses?
+Landsraad? about what is happening.
+The Emperor will then have no choice and Paul will marry one of his daughters and take over?
+* Kynes is having trouble believing or trusting a 15-year-old but Paul speaks and acts like a Duke already.
+They finally agree to be loyal to each other
+* While this was happening the Harkonnens were actually attacking outside and it looks like that Duncan is dead?
+Kynes shows them a secret tunnel that will take them to a 'thopter.
+He tells them to fly over the storm until they reach a safe place and the Fremen will then find them
+* Meanwhile Kynes is now separated from them, he thinks that since he is an imperial worker, no one will dare to touch him

+###Chapter 26:
+* Nefud tells the Baron that the woman and the boy are dead.
+The Baron wants a proof
+* He also tells him about capturing Hawat and Kynes and killing Duncan.
+The Barons is interesting in bringing Hawat and using him
+* The Baron has a plan of keeping Yueh as a secret from Hawat.
+He wants Hawat to still believe that Jessica did all of this.
+Also he wants Hawat to be on a small dose of poison
+* The Baron also wants Kynes dead, although an imperial worker.
+He wants it to look like an accident
+* The nephew, Raban arrives next.
+The Baron doesn't think too highly of him but he still wants him to be in charge
+* The Baron advises his nephew to have no mercy on this planet

+###Chapter 27:
+* Paul and Jessica successfully escape the Harkonnens and the storm.
+Now they need to continue walking
+* Jessica falls into a sand slope and Paul goes to help her but they lose their pack
+* Paul almost gives up but Jessica encourages him and the both dig deep with the help of mixing spice and water to form foam.
+The foam is used to form a barrier to the sand while digging.
+They finally pull the pack
+* They setup camp and continue walking the next day

+###Chapter 28:
+* We're with Gurney and the smugglers.
+Tuek's son saved Gurney
+* Gurney is surprised that the Tuek doesn't want to take revenge against the Harkonnens.
+Tuek explains that this is the deal they have with the Guild and everything will happen at the right now
+* Gurney has two choices, either stay and fight with Tuek or join the Fremen.
+He chooses Tuek.
+He also gives his men the freedom to make their own choices

+###Chapter 29:
+* Paul and Jessica continue walking endlessly.
+Paul steps on something and they notice it's following them and they start running and go into the rocks
+* The finally see the big worm.
+It was huge and smelled like cinnamon.
+Paul wonders why it smelled like the spice!
+* The worm finally disappears, Paul thinks the Fremen called it back.
+He almost knows the relationship between the spice and the worms but can't point it out
+* They discover steps going to the top and they follow it.
+The end up in a pretty place with few bushes around.
+Paul thinks it's a Fremen place.
+They decide to camp and find the Fremen tomorrow

+###Chapter 30:
+* Kynes walking through the desert talking to himself.
+He heard his father talking to him.
+He knows he is delirious.
+His father lectures him and reminds him of the concepts on Ecology and how Arrakis can be in the future a sustainable planet
+* A Hawk lands by Kynes and Kynes has some hope that it will help him

+###Chapter 31:
+* Back to Paul and Jessica.
+The Fremen find them and Paul recognizes Stilger, the guy who made a deal with the Duke at the Counsel and gave Duncan the crysknife
+* Stilger wants Paul in his tribe but not Jessica.
+Jessica attacks Stilger quickly and Stilger is impressed
+* Jessica is happy that the Bene Gesserit did a really good job implanting their religion into Arrakis and she thinks why not to use it to her advantage
+* They also meet Chani, daughter of ?, Paul recognizes the girl as the girl from his dream

+###Chapter 32:
+* Jessica and Stilger have a talk.
+She first thought he wanted to marry her and she kept thinking of all the consquences but Stilger is much wiser and he tells that marrying her will not cause any benefit to the Fremen
+* ...

+###Chapter 33:
+* Jamis never trusted Jessica and wanted a real fight to determine if Paul is really who he thinks he is
+* Chani gives tips to Paul about how Jamis usually fights.
+Paul also uses what Gurney taught him.
+They fight although Jessica was trying to avoid it.
+Paul kills Jamis
+* Stilger names Paul Usul and Paul chooses another name Muad'Dib.
+They also add Paul to the name

+#Chapter 34:
+*